DakshMiglani/dak.sh/content/blog/about-me.md

 2. Winning multiple college level hackathons while being in school.
 3. The average age of my friend group is `28` (28.16 to be exact, crazy right?)
 4. Running a startup with `> 100 clients`.
-5. ...I've a lot more of these facts, but there should be some secrecy, right eh?
+5. ...I've a lot more of these facts.
+But there should be some secrecy right, eh?

 I am currently following a road not taken, a path despised, hated, not supported by many and this is why I'm so thankful to my dad, who has been so much supportive in this, who has helped me navigate a lot of challenges, allowed me to follow my passion and not force me to fit in a generalized box.
 I love you dad <3.